-PONIESPASSPORTS AND PONY MEASUREMENT
+PONY PASSPORTS AND PONY MEASUREMENT

 - 1. The General Regulations of the FEI (Art.
-137)apply with respect to passports. - 2.
+137) apply with respect to passports. - 2.
 The Veterinary Regulations of the FEI apply to ponies and should be referred to for all veterinary matters including passport, vaccinations, identification and medication control. - 3.
-A Pony is a small Horse whose height at the withers, having been measured on a smooth level surface, does not exceed 148cm without shoes or 149cm with shoes.
-Ponies measured at competition must not exceed 150cm without shoes or 151cm with shoes in order to be permitted to compete.
-This tolerance is only to be considered when FEI measuring takes place at competition. - 4.
-All ponies competing at the CH-EU-P will be measured on site before starting the competition.
+A Pony is a small Horse whose height at the withers, having been measured on a flat, even, level and not slippery floor (ideally of concrete), does not exceed 148cm without shoes or 149cm with shoes.

+Ponies measured at FEI Events and Championships must not exceed 150cm without shoes or 151cm with shoes in order to be permitted to compete.
+This tolerance is only to be considered when FEI measuring takes place at FEI Events and Championships.

+- 4. All ponies competing at the CH-EU-P will be measured on site before starting the Competition.
 Random testing at various CIP may also take place throughout the year. - 5.
-The FEI Pony Measurement is to be carried out before the Horse Inspection..
-Such provision shall prevail over anything to the contrary in the General Regulations.
+The FEI Pony Measurement is to be carried out before the Horse Inspection.
+This provision shall prevail over anything to the contrary in the General Regulations.